drunsinn/pyLSV2/README.md

 If you have tested it on one of your machines with a different software version, please let us know!

-Take a look at [LSV2.md](https://github.com/drunsinn/pyLSV2/blob/c85d1dc64ce7c5f7e2941d0f558a22a6c702798f/LSV2.md) for a more in depth explanation on the detials of LSV2.
+Take a look at [protocol.rst](...) for a more in depth explanation on the detials of LSV2.

 ## Usage
 See [lsv2_demo.py](https://github.com/drunsinn/pyLSV2/blob/c85d1dc64ce7c5f7e2941d0f558a22a6c702798f/scripts/lsv2_demo.py) for a demonstration of some of the functions.